Sublimation is the process of turning from solid to vapor without going through the intermediate liquid phase.

-We all know that ice melts before it evaporates.
-In sublimation, the liquid phased is omitted.
+We are all familiar with ice melting before it evaporates.
+However, in sublimation, the liquid phase is omitted.
 In order for a solid to sublime, it must exhibit a higher than usual vapor pressure and weak intermolecular attractions.

-- The freezer has the right condition for ice cubes to sublime – that for them to turn into water vapor without first melting.
+The freezer has the right condition for ice cubes to sublime – i.e. to turn into water vapor without first melting.

-Low temperatures lead to low humidity which in turn creates a low pressure environment.
-So molecules in the ice cubes in the freezer are able to overcome the intermolecular forces which hold them together tightly and they are able to move far apart from each other.
-This is how ice can sublime.A solid Carbon Dioxide compound can sublime at 1 atm atmospheric at 78.5°C (http://webapps.utsc.utoronto.ca/chemistryonline/sublimation.php).
+Low temperatures lead to air with low humidity (dry air), which has a lower vapor pressure that more closely matches that of the ice.
+So, molecules in the ice cubes are able to overcome the intermolecular forces which hold them together and are able to move far apart from each other and if there is sufficient energy the molecules on the surface of the ice escape into the atmosphere.

 A solid carbon dioxide compound can sublime at 1 atm atmospheric at 78.5°C.

 Picture: Richard Wheeler (Zephyris) at en.wikipedia, CC BY-SA 3.0